GitLab acquires DevSecOps startups Peach Tech and Fuzzit

-GitLab has acquired a duo of startups as the DevOps giant doubles down on security process support for development teams.
+GitLab has acquired a pair of startups as the DevOps giant doubles down on security support for development teams.
 While GitLab is perhaps better known for its GitHub-like collaborative code-hosting platform, the San Francisco-based company has been pushing deeper into the developer workflow, covering all facets of development, deployment, monitoring, and security.

 The premise behind DevSecOps (developer security operations) is that developers should consider security a fundamental part of software development from the get-go, rather than building a product and then stress-testing it just before it ships.
 This process requires developer and security teams to work closely together.

 To that end, GitLab has snapped up Peach Tech, a Seattle-based startup that specializes in software security testing.
-More specifically, Peach Tech offers a fuzz testing, or “fuzzing” product that automatically throws invalid or random data at a computer program before it’s deployed to see how it reacts.
+More specifically, Peach Tech offers a fuzz testing — or “fuzzing” — product that automatically throws invalid or random data at a computer program before it’s deployed to see how it reacts.
 This can help developers find bugs and other flaws that could be exploited by bad actors.
 The company also offers an automated DAST API security testing tool that enables companies to test their APIs against the OWASP Top-10 security risks.
-Additionally, GitLab has also bought Tel Aviv-based Fuzzit, which offers a fuzzing service similar to Peach Tech’s — it’s all about “finding bugs and vulnerabilities before the bad guys do,” as the Israeli startup puts it.
+Additionally, GitLab has bought Tel Aviv-based Fuzzit, which offers a fuzzing service similar to Peach Tech’s.
+It’s all about “finding bugs and vulnerabilities before the bad guys do,” as the Israeli startup puts it.

-It’s worth noting that the recent surge in remote working due to the COVID-19 crisis has cast a spotlight on cybersecurity, with officials from the U.S. and U.K. recently issuing warnings about the increased risk of hacking due to insecure machines on home networks.
+It’s also worth noting that the recent surge in remote working due to the COVID-19 crisis has cast a spotlight on cybersecurity, with officials from the U.S. and U.K. recently issuing warnings about the increased risk of hacking due to insecure machines on home networks.

 “There is definitely a correlation between the global impact of COVID-19 and the need to implement security best practices,” David DeSanto, director of product at GitLab’s Secure and Defend unit, told VentureBeat.
 “As more organizations transition to remote work, both IT operations and security teams need to evaluate how developers access company resources securely.
 There is a need to evaluate principles like zero-trust and multi-factor authentication to enable your organization to securely work [remotely].
 Furthermore, there has been a push to use more SaaS platforms, like GitLab, which support these principles.”